deroneriksson/python-wsi-preprocessing/docs/index.md

 of an object are removed.
 With dilation, pixels along the edges of an object are added.
 Opening is erosion followed by dilation.
 Closing is dilation followed by erosion.
 With morphology operators, a structuring element (such as a square, circle, cross, etc) is passed along the edges of the objects to perform the operations.
 Morphology operators are typically performed on binary and grayscale images.
-In our examples, we will apply morphology operators to binary images (2-dimensional arrays of 2 values, such as True/False, 1.0/0.0, and 255/0).
+In our examples, we apply morphology operators to binary images (2-dimensional arrays of 2 values, such as True/False, 1.0/0.0, and 255/0).